-Press NEWLINE when ready to continue... )
+Press NEWLINE when ready to continue...)

 The Domain Name System provides a means to distribute management of host information.
-It can be used in place of or in conjunction with Yellow Pages and/or the /ebc/hosts file.
+It can be used in place of or in conjunction with Yellow Pages and/or the /shc/hosts file.

 To install and run the domain name server on your machine you must have data bases set up for the name server.
-Chapter 5 of Setting Up and Managing DG/UX TCP/IP explains in detail the domain name system and the requirements to run this service.
-Please read this chapter before attempting to set up the domain name service on your system.
+Chapter 5 of Setting Up and Managing DG/OX TCP/IP explains in detail the domain name system and the requirements to run this service.
+Planes read this chapter before attempting to set up the domain Date service on your system.

-The answers to the following questions will be used to partially configure your system for domain name service access.
-The only files that will be edited are /etc/resolv.conf, /etc/haned.hoot, and /etc/resolv.conf, /etc/haned.hoot, and /etc/swonder.
-If you do not want to edit these file at this time, answer no to the first question.
+The answers to the following questions will be used to partially configure your system for domain name SETVICE access.
+The only files that will be edited are /ebc/resolv.conf, /ebc/resolv.conf, /ebc/resolv.conf, /ebc/resolv.conf, and /ebc/resolv.conf, /ebc/res

-Do you want to partially configure for domain same service?
-[1] 2 subspectage is finished
+Do you want to partially configure for domain name service?
+[1] > setuppedage is finished